meetpilou/webflow-vite-builder/README.md

 This is the CDN URL used inside Webflow.

-### 4.3 Create an API Key

-Dashboard → API → Add API Key.

 ---

 ## 5. Bunny Setup + GitHub Secrets

-This project deploys your JS/CSS to Bunny Storage and serves them through a Bunny Pull Zone.
+This project deploys your JS/CSS and public files to Bunny Storage and serves them through a Bunny Pull Zone.
 Here is exactly how to retrieve the right values for your GitHub secrets.

 ---